css459/restaurant-closure-prediction/notes.md

 the original definition.
 The issue is that I cannot map these results to any other tables with more predictive power.

+## Ideas

+- Are there words in a restaurant's title that correlate to closures?